skeeto/elfeed/README.md

 ## Status and Roadmap

-I've already got it to a point where it can serve about 90% of my web feed needs.
-Of course, I'd like to flesh out a lot more so that it's more generally useful.
-Except for a single RDF feed, it can properly parse my entire 136-entry feed list.
+Elfeed is to the point where it can serve 100% of my own web feed needs.
+My personal selection of about 140 feeds has been acting as my test case as I optimize and add features.

-Some things I want to add:
+Some things I still might want to add:

- * Database synchronization between computers (maybe)
+ * Database synchronization between computers
+ * Single-user web front end using simple-httpd

 ## Motivation

-As far as I know, outside of Elfeed there does not currently exist an extensible, text-file configured, power-user web feed client that can handle large numbers of feeds.
+As far as I know, outside of Elfeed there does not exist an extensible, text-file configured, power-user web feed client that can handle a reasonable number of feeds.
 The existing clients I've tried are missing some important capability that limits its usefulness to me.